 - You and your spouse are looking for a quick divorce process

 By taking the time to talk to you and truly understand your goals and concerns, I can help you make an informed choice about pursuing mediation or arbitration.
 I know what you are going through, and my objective is to work as your La Mesa divorce attorney to alleviate the stress you are experiencing, all while guiding you through toward a brighter future.

 Private Mediator vs. Court-Ordered Mediation

-To learn if mediation is right for you, please give me a call at (619) 304-8499.
+To learn if divorce mediation or arbitration is right for you, please give me a call at (619) 304-8499.
 I serve clients across El Cajon, La Mesa, Lemon Grove, and the surrounding San Diego communities.

 A Collaborative Approach

 I will strategize and develop a game plan that will help you achieve your goals, all while staying within your budget.

 I have your best interest at heart and in mind.
 I will patiently listen to what you want, need and value.

 I truly care about my clients and am here to help them with any legal matter they are facing.

 As a mother of two, I understand it is important to do what's best for you and your family.
 You can trust I will do just that for you.